-Sarbanes-Oxley has changed all of that by introducing a comprehensive new criminal provision, 18 U.S.C.
+Sarbanes-Oxley has changed all of that by introducing a sweeping new criminal provision, 18 U.S.C.
 Section 1519, which broadens both the subject matter and the range of circumstances in which the government can prosecute document destruction.
-Section 1519 makes it a crime to knowingly destroy a document with the intent to obstruct or influence "the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States . . . or in relation to or contemplation of any such matter or case."
+Section 1519 makes it a crime knowingly to destroy a document with the intent to obstruct or influence "the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States . . . or in relation to or contemplation of any such matter or case."
 The phrase "any matter within the jurisdiction of any department or agency of the United States" tracks the language of the federal false statements statute, 18 U.S.C.
-Section 1001, sible standard for determining when document shredding becomes a crime.
+Section 1001, and has been interpreted by the courts to include almost every conceivable area of interest on the part of the federal government.
+In addition, courts have upheld the use of Section 1001 to prosecute false statements to state agencies and private contractors who either receive federal funds or carry out delegated federal programs.
+If the new Section 1519 is read by the courts in pari materia with Section 1001, even the destruction of documents that implicate a federal interest only indirectly may become a matter for prosecution.

-The act leaves open, however, the question of when a federal matter is contemplated.
-As an example, suppose an employee sends an e-mail to coworkers about an organizational matter and states, "If the feds ever get wind of this, they'll be all over us " If the subject matter of the e-mail is, in fact, something that is properly within the jurisdiction of a federal agency, has a "matter" now been "contemplated" by the organization under the act?
+Moreover, by explicitly making document destruction "in relation to or contemplation of any such matter or case" subject to criminal prosecution, the Act codifies the broadest possible standard for determining when document shredding becomes a crime.
+The Act leaves open, however, the question of when a federal matter is contemplated.
+As an example, suppose an employee sends an email to co-workers about an organizational matter and states, "If the feds ever get wind of this, they'll be all over us like a . . . [insert whatever you care to here]."
+If the subject matter of the email is, in fact, something that is properly within the jurisdiction of a federal agency, has a "matter" now been "contemplated" by the organization under the Act?
 And if the documents are destroyed, through the operation of a document retention policy or otherwise, are the organization and individuals exposed to criminal liability?
-Although this is probably the outer edge of circumstances that would give rise to a criminal case, it is by no means an unusual circumstance. fine.
-Again, this provision is not limited to public companies, but applies to everyone.
-The statutory definition of "law enforcement officer" is "an officer or employee of the federal government . . . authorized under law to engage in or supervise the prevention, detection, investigation, or prosecution of an offense " Thus, investigators in various federal agencies such as the Internal Revenue Service, the Federal Trade Commission, the Federal Bureau of Investigation, the U.S. Securities and Exchange Commission, and others are likely to be included as "law enforcement officers."
-Nonprofit organizations should therefore examine whether their internal procedures are adequate to prevent retaliation against employees who report problems or raise questions regarding the organization's financial or other affairs.
+Although this is probably the outer edge of circumstances that would give rise to a criminal case, it is by no means an unusual circumstance.
+Recent heightened scrutiny of corporate malfeasance, both in the for-profit and nonprofit sectors, virtually assures that this provision will be tested in the future.